 - Hand sanitizer/antibacterial wipes

 - Crocs or something like them are allowed for campers who intend to swim.
+They can wear them after changing for walking to and from the swimming area.
 This is the only time they are allowed (otherwise it is sneakers).
-No open-toed shoes are allowed (no flip flops, slides, etc.).
+No open-toed shoes are allowed (no flip flops, slides, etc.)

-- Extra socks and hat with brim are some things campers like to bring
+- Extra socks and a hat with a brim are some things campers like to bring

 Eco Adventures Overnight Information: